SecureSECO/diamond-governance/README.md

 Diamond Governance is the plugin to implement [Secure SECO Verification](https://github.com/SecureSECODAO/SecureSECOVerification), allowing wallets to become members of the DAO by verifying with their 1-year-old GitHub account or proof of humanity.
 ### GitHub Pull Request Merger
 Allows the plugin to merge pull requests on GitHub.
 This means that DAO members will be able to maintain the GitHub without needing to trust a centralized team of reviewers.
 This does however require some setup, which can be found on [their GitHub](https://github.com/SecureSECODAO/SecureSECOPullRequestMerger).
-## Planned
-This functionality is planned to be added to the project in the future.
-These are based on requests seen in the Aragon Discord.
-### Role-based membership
-Wallets are granted certain roles, and based on this, they are allowed to use certain functionality of the plugin.
-### NFT governance
-Voting power based on certain ERC721 or ERC1155 tokens present in the wallet.
-### Dashboard
-Web portal to allow users to easily create a DAO with the Diamond Governance plugin and create proposals to alter the Diamond Governance plugin in existing DAOs.

 **This point onward is meant for developers of the projects; there will be no interesting information for regular users.**
 # Setup